Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-This test uses DNA extracted from peripheral blood to evaluate for the presence of KRAS (G12A, G12C, G12D, G12R, G12S, G12V, G13D, Q61K, Q61L, Q61R, Q61H, and A146T) mutations.
-A positive result indicates the presence of an activating KRAS mutation and may be useful for guiding the treatment of individuals with colorectal cancer.
+This test uses DNA extracted from tumor tissue to evaluate for the presence of KRAS (G12A, G12C, G12D, G12R, G12S, G12V, G13D, Q61K, Q61L, Q61R, Q61H, and A146T) variants.
+A positive result indicates the presence of an activating KRAS mutation and can be useful for guiding the treatment of patients with CRC and NSCLC.

 Interpretation